awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

  Create these Java classes:

 + **DocumentHandler** - Used as the first step in the workflow that retrieves the Microsoft Excel document and dynamically creates XML that contains the data.
 + **DynamoDBService** - Uses the Amazon DynamoDB Java V2 API to store population data into a DynamoDB table.
+The Amazon DynamoDB Enhanced Client is used.
+For more information about the Enhanced Client, see [Map items in DynamoDB tables](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/examples-dynamodb-enhanced.html).
 + **ExcelService** - Uses the **jxl.Workbook** (not an AWS Java API) to read data from a Microsoft Excel spreadsheet.
 + **HandlerStoreData** - Used as the second step in the workflow.
 + **PopData** - Used as a model that stores population data.
 + **Population** - Used as the data mapping class for the Amazon DynamoDB Java API (V2) Enchanced Client.
-For more information about the Enhanced Client, see [Map items in DynamoDB tables](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/examples-dynamodb-enhanced.html).
 + **S3Service** - Uses the Amazon S3 Java API (V2) to read the Microsoft Excel document and returns a byte array.

 ### DocumentHandler class